-I hope those small kitchen tile ideas were helpful, because I know it helped me narrow down what I liked.
-Which is why we’re here and I finally get to share the tile I chose for our own small kitchen, and some tips I have for installation.
+I hope those small kitchen tile ideas were helpful because I know they helped me narrow down what I liked.
+This is why we’re here and I finally get to share the tile I chose for our own small kitchen, and some tips I have for installation.

 The Tile we choose for the Cabin Kitchen

 So, I chose to go with the Chloe 5″x5″ Ceramic Tile in White from Bedrosians.
-The tone-on-tone, and all the imperfections were simply perfect for the cabin wall.
-Not only are the cabin walls a bit uneven, but using smaller tile seems to make the entire kitchen look larger.
+The tone-on-tone and all the imperfections were simply perfect for the cabin wall.
+Not only are the cabin walls a bit uneven, but using smaller tiles seems to make the entire kitchen look larger.

 So I went rouge, and just picked up one at a time and stuck it to the wall.